 "It was a great experience, not solely because it changed my behavior, but provided me with a new perspective and a different way of thinking about drinking."

-Program description: BASICS consists of two sessions, two to four weeks apart, which last about 90 minutes each.
+Program description: BASICS consists of two sessions (with the same facilitator), two-to-four weeks apart, which last 60-90 minutes.
 All sessions are one-on-one between the student and a trained BASICS facilitator.

-Session 2 provides personalized feedback based on assessments and drinking diary and focuses on ways the student might reduce future health, social and legal risks.
+Session 2 provides personalized feedback based on screenings and discuss ways the student might reduce future health, social and legal risks.

-If you are required to complete BASICS due to a University violation, it is important that you contact BASICS in a timely manner.
+If you are required to complete BASICS due to a University violation or a court requirement, it is important that you contact BASICS in a timely manner.
 You will receive a deadline for completing both sessions.
 Remember, sessions occur two to four weeks apart so please plan accordingly.
 See To Make a BASICS Appointment.

 Confidentiality: All information within the BASICS session is kept confidential between the student and the facilitator.
-However, if the student indicates that s/he may harm him/herself or others, information may be disclosed as appropriate.
+However, if the student indicates that s/he may harm him/herself or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.

 If a student is required to complete BASICS, he/she will sign a Release of Information form to allow BASICS staff to verify completion.
 The only information shared with the referral source is whether the student completed the program by the assigned date.

 Please schedule only your first meeting.
-Your second meeting will be scheduled during your first meeting.
+Your second meeting will be scheduled at the end of your first meeting.